Steve0Greatness/steve0greatness.github.io/blog-posts/How-to-copy-and-paste-on-mobile.md

 <img src="/blog-files/iOS_Copy.jpg" type="image/jpeg" alt="open, open in background, open in new window, download link file, add to reading list, *copy*, share" loading="lazy" width="300" height="242" />

 ### Paste
-Going to any textbox, in the top-lefT-hand conner, you should see a little clipboard icon(as long as you aren't selecting any text), press it. tap "copy"(circled in red)"
+Going to any textbox, in the top-lefT-hand conner, you should see a little clipboard icon(as long as you aren't selecting any text), press it. tap "copy"(circled in red).

 ## Chrome/Android